arirawr/blog/_posts/2014-12-26-newchallenge-1.markdown

 _Part of the [New Challenge][nc]_

 ##Person
+Today's new person was Rakesh, a graduate student and Hackathon Hacker.
+He helped me to find a place to stay and made sure I got food, then we went on an adventure across the Brooklyn Bridge.
+We had a great discussion about differences in education between India and North America, and the idea of gap years.

 ##Food/Drink
 I didn't eat much today, but I _did_ try something new - a Milky Way Bar.
 My review?
 It's basically the same thing as a Mars Bar.
 Why do they both exist?